leapwallet/cosmos-node-setup/docs/concepts.md

 Here's how to set up an archive node without a snapshot:
 1. Install the first version of the node.
 2. Repeatedly upgrade the node until all the older blocks have been downloaded.

-## Validator Nodes

-Validator nodes will be jailed if they double sign.
-Double signing can only occur if two instances of a validator node using the same private key are active at the same time.
-You needn't worry about a validator node double signing if it restarts during a block because it locally stores which blocks it's processed.